CrayLabs/SmartSim/examples/MPO/README.rst

 first step for optimization to get an idea of ranges to use for something like Grid or Genetic.

-The ``Genetic`` strategy intializes populations of candidate models and evolves those populations through multiple iterations of evaluation.
+The ``Genetic`` strategy initializes populations of candidate models and evolves those populations through multiple iterations of evaluation.
 This strategy often produces the best results for many use cases.